 Sometimes you won't see another person for several miles.
 The air is a pleasure to breathe.
 Owing to persistent winds, few trees grow in Orkney, giving it a distinctive rugged appearance.

 August 7th 2019 - August 11th 2019

-But I wasn't at Boomtown to point out health and safety, I was on holiday.
-My partner and friends did very well to shift my grumpy mood the next morning.
-We went exploring into the beautifully decorated Psy Forests, Tangled Woods and then the City Centre itself.
+The next day we went exploring into the beautifully decorated Psy Forests, Tangled Woods and then the Town Centre itself.
 The stages were ornately done with love and craft at each and every corner.
 There was also a surprisingly good selection of hot food available catering for veggies and vegans too.
 We had packed a lot of soup sachets and a camping stove, but we ended up buying hot jacket potatoes, Thai street food and vegetarian chili filled baguettes for dinner instead.
 T'was yummy, and good fuel for dancing!